ArtemPrianikov/huobi_turnover/README.md

 # huobi_turnover
-script make automated trades to get a needed amount of turnover
+script makes automated trades to get a needed amount of turnover.
+It trades solusdt pair.
+So your initial balance must be in solusdt or usdt, make sure you have it

 ## Setup
 1. clone repo